minprog/prog-project/10 Schedule/20 Week 2/10 Week 1.md

 ## Process book (every day)

 From today on, you'll need to log your activities in a process book.
-Create a new page in the wiki called "Process book" and add headings for each day that you're working on your project.
-Add bullets for all activities during the day.
+Create a page in the wiki called "Process book" and add headings for each day that you're working on your project.

+- Add bullets for all activities during the day.
+- Make note of decisions that you make, e.g. where you deviate from the proposal or the design document.

 ## Pushing code (every day)